WHAT IS IT?

 THE BEST SOURCE FOR SPIRULINA

 There are many vendors offering Spirulina in powder form, but if you want pure Spirulina powder that you can trust, look no further than Zhou Nutrition.
 Their 100% vegetarian Spirulina “Longevity Superfood” is the purest on the market today.
-It has a five-star rating among consumers on Amazon and with good reason—Zhou Nutrition’s Spirulina is an All-American gluten-free non-GMO Spirulina.
+It has a five-star rating among consumers on Amazon and with good reason—Zhou Nutrition’s Spirulina is an All-American gluten-free non-GMO product.
 And it’s more affordable than almost all other superfoods out there.
-At 11 cents per gram, six ounces of Spirulina runs you just $18.99!
+At 11 cents per gram, six ounces of Spirulina costs just $18.99!

 Each jar of Spirulina powder is produced using a closed-loop water and nutrient recycling process, ensuring optimal product integrity.
 Zhou’s Spirulina is pesticide and herbicide free and is guaranteed irradiated and organic.
 It is also kosher and halal certified and sustainably grown.